pyenv/pyenv/README.md

 ## Installation ##

-**Compatibility note**: rbenv is _incompatible_ with rvm.
-Things will appear to work until you try to install a gem.
-The problem is that rvm actually overrides the `gem` command with a shell function!
-  Please remove any references to rvm before using rbenv.
+**Compatibility note**: rbenv is _incompatible_ with RVM.
+Please make sure to fully uninstall RVM and remove any references to it from your shell initialization files before installing rbenv.

 If you're on Mac OS X, consider
 [installing with Homebrew](#homebrew-on-mac-os-x).